RedPandaProjects/STALKERonUE/Content/UltraDynamicSky/Blueprints/README.txt

 WHAT IS WEATHER STATE?
 -----

-      Weather State refers to the set of values which determine the current weather conditions on UDW.
+      Weather State refers to the set of values which determine the weather conditions on UDW.
 These are the values which comprise the weather state:

       - Cloud Coverage